 Chizimuzo (Zim) Okoli

 Chizimuzo T.C.
-Okoli, Ph.D., MPH, MSN, RN, NCTTP, is an Associate Professor in the UK College of Nursing.
+Okoli, Ph.D., MPH, MSN, PMHNP-BC, APRN, NCTTP, FAAN, is a Professor in the UK College of Nursing.
 He also directs both the Tobacco Treatment and the Research & Evidence-Based Practices services at Eastern State Hospital, a state psychiatric facility in Lexington, KY.
 His primary research focuses on enhancing substance use treatment (particularly tobacco use) among people living with mental and behavioral health challenges.
 He is internationally recognized for developing and integrating tobacco treatment approaches within mental and behavioral health systems as well as training tobacco treatment providers.
 He served as principle and co-investigator on several grants from the Canadian Institute of Health Research, National Institute of Health, Kentucky Department of Public Health, and Kentucky State Department of Medicaid.

 Dianna Inman DNP, RN, APRN, CPNP, PMHS, PMHNP.
 Dr. Inman is an Associate Professor of Nursing at the University of South Carolina and an Adjunct Professor at the University of Kentucky.
 She is certified as a Pediatric Nurse Practitioner, Primary Care Mental Health Specialist, and a Psychiatric Mental Health Nurse Practitioner.
 She has received funding from the Substance Abuse and Mental Health Services Administration to train nurses in helping patients with alcohol use.